The Libra Pullover

 Like most CrochetHighway patterns, this pattern also comes with a detailed round tracker, laying out the stitch count for all yoke and sleeve rounds, in all of the 9 sizes.
 This is a handy tool that allows you to easily check your stitch count at any given point, for that peace of mind that you’re on track and haven’t missed anything!

-I’m wearing the sweater in size 3, showing 14 cm (5.5″) of positive ease around the bust.
+I’m wearing the sweater in size 3, showing 5.5″ (14 cm) of positive ease around the bust.
 I also went for the bubble sleeves option, for the coziest crochet sweater possible.
-Adding ribbing at the neckline, hem and cuffs is one of my favorite ways to finish a sweater, but the pattern also provides instructions for simple, non-ribbed finishings which you can see in some of my testers’ sweaters.
+Adding ribbing at the neckline, hem and cuffs is one of my favorite ways to finish a sweater.

 The fit: oversized, classic or close fitting

 But if you want to wear the garment with less ease around the bust, I suggest a fiber with some stretch or elasticity to it (like merino, or merino/nylon blend).
-Cynthia made her test sample with 1″ of positive ease at the bust for a form-fitting garment, using a wool & nylon blend, and I think it looks absolutely phenomenal on her!
+I made my second Libra Pullover using Expression Fiber Arts Luster Sport, which is a 50% superwash merino and 50% lyocell blend – the glow of silk, with a lower price tag!

 Invisible join on the back